-1 SECTION 8 [from § 3-102].
-POWERS AND DUTIES OF UNIT OWNERS' 2 ASSOCIATION.
-3 (a) Regardless of the powers and duties of the association described in the declaration 4 and bylaws, the association: 5 (1) shall adopt and may amend bylaws and may adopt and amend rules; 6 (2) shall adopt and may amend budgets; 7 (3) may require that disputes between the executive board and unit owners or 8 between two or more unit owners regarding the common interest community be submitted to 9 nonbinding alternative dispute resolution as a prerequisite to commencement of a judicial 10 proceeding; 11 (4) shall promptly notify the unit owners of any litigation in which the 12 association is a party other than litigation involving enforcement of rules or to recover unpaid 13 common charges.
-14 (5) shall establish a reasonable method for unit owners to communicate among 15 themselves and with the executive board regarding any matter concerning the association.
-16 (6) may suspend any right or privileges of a unit owner who fails to pay an 17 assessment, but may not: 18 (A) deny an owner or other occupant access to the owner's unit; 19 (B) suspend the unit owner's right to vote; 20 (C) prevent a unit owner from seeking election as a director or officer of 21 the association; or 22 (D) withhold services provided to the unit or the unit owners by the 23 association if the effect of withholding the service would be to endanger the health, safety, or

-- 1 property of any person; - 2 (7) may exercise any other power granted under other law to persons organized - 3 in the same manner as the association; - 4 (8) may determine whether to exercise the association's powers to impose - 5 sanctions and pursue legal action for violations of the declaration, bylaws, and rules, including - 6 whether to compromise any claim for unpaid assessments or other claim made by or against it. - 7 The executive board does not have a duty to take enforcement action if, acting in good faith and - 8 without a conflict of interest, it determines that, under the facts and circumstances presented, - (A) the association's legal position does not justify taking any or further - 10 enforcement action;
+SECTION 8.
+POWERS AND DUTIES OF UNIT OWNERS' ASSOCIATION.

+- (a) Regardless of the powers and duties of the association described in the declaration and bylaws, the association: - (1) shall adopt and may amend bylaws and may adopt and amend rules;

+- (2) shall adopt and may amend budgets; - (3) may require that disputes between the association and unit owners or between two or more unit owners regarding the common interest community be submitted to nonbinding alternative dispute resolution as a prerequisite to commencement of a judicial proceeding; - (4) shall promptly notify the unit owners of any litigation in which the association is a party other than litigation involving enforcement of rules or to recover unpaid common charges. - (5) shall establish a reasonable method for unit owners to communicate among themselves and with the executive board regarding any matter concerning the association. - (6) may suspend any right or privileges of a unit owner who fails to pay an assessment, but may not: - (A) deny an owner or other occupant access to the owner's unit; - (B) suspend the unit owner's right to vote; - (C) prevent a unit owner from seeking election as a director or officer of the association; or - (D) withhold services provided to the unit or the unit owners by the association if the effect of withholding the service would be to endanger the health, safety, or property of any person; and - (7) may exercise any other power granted under other law to persons organized in the same manner as the association. - (b) The executive board may determine whether to exercise the association's powers to impose sanctions and pursue legal action for violations of the declaration, bylaws, and rules, including whether to compromise any claim for unpaid assessments or other claim made by or against it.
+The executive board does not have a duty to take enforcement action if it determines that, under the facts and circumstances presented: - (A) the association's legal position does not justify taking any or further enforcement action; - (B) the covenant, restriction, or rule being enforced is, or is likely to be construed as, inconsistent with current law; - (C) although a violation may exist or may have occurred, it is not of such a material nature as to be objectionable to a reasonable person or to justify expending the association's resources; or

-- 11 (B) the covenant, restriction, or rule being enforced is, or is likely to be - 12 construed as, inconsistent with current law; - 13 (C) although a violation may exist or may have occurred, it is not of such - a material nature as to be objectionable to a reasonable person or to justify expending the - association's resources; or - 16 (D) it is not in the association's best interests to pursue an enforcement - 17 action. - 18 (b) The executive board's decision under subsection (a)(8) not to pursue enforcement - 19 under one set of circumstances does not prevent the association from taking enforcement action - 20 under another set of circumstances, except the executive board may not be arbitrary or capricious - 21 in taking enforcement action.
-Whether the association's course of performance with respect to - 22 enforcement of any provision of the declaration, bylaws, and rules is a waiver or modification of - that provision is determined by other law.
+- (D) it is not in the association's best interests to pursue an enforcement action. - (c) The executive board's decision under subsection (b) not to pursue enforcement under one set of circumstances does not prevent the executive board from taking enforcement action under another set of circumstances, except the executive board may not be arbitrary or capricious in taking enforcement action.